 information of the parent or graduate student borrower.

 Step 2: Student & Loan Info:

-students) must enter the information of the student for whom the
+information of the student for whom the loan is for.

 - Enter a requested loan amount.

-- The borrower enters a specific amount to borrow for the school
+- The borrower can choose to enter a specific amount they would

-year or may elect to borrow the maximum amount for which he/she is
+like to borrow or to borrow the maximum amount for which they are

-- If the borrower later determines that he/she does not need the
+- If the borrower later determines that they do not need the

-entire amount applied for, he/she may cancel or reduce an
+entire amount for which they applied, they may cancel or reduce an

 - The amount the borrower chooses to apply for will not affect